 Australian Shepherds are one of the most instantly recognizable dog breeds in the world.
 With their unique eyes and their copper or merle coats, you know one when you see one.

-They’re not just easily identified.
-They’re also a very popular breed to own, currently ranking number 16 out of 192 breeds in the American Kennel Club.
+The dog breed is not just easily identified.
+They’re also a highly intelligent and very popular breed to own, currently ranking number 16 out of 192 breeds in the American Kennel Club.

 - Their coats come in a variety of gorgeous colors.